-G0 Please provide the URL of your institution's net price calculator:

-Provide 2016-2017 academic year costs of attendance for the following categories that are applicable to your institution.
+G0 Please provide the URL of your institution's net price calculator: https://msutexas.edu/finaid/net-price.php Provide 2020-2021 academic year costs of attendance for the following categories that are applicable to your institution.

-Χ Check here if your institution's 2016-2017 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2016-2017 academic year l costs of attendance will be available: 3/1/2016
+X Check here if your institution's 2020-2021 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2020-2021 academic year costs of attendance will be available: May-20

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2016-2017 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS J
+G1 PRIVATE INSTITUTIONS

 Tuition:

 G1 PUBLIC INSTITUTIONS

 Tuition:

-In-district \$5,142 \$5,142
+In-district \$9,601 \$9,601

 G1 PUBLIC INSTITUTIONS

-In-state (out-of-district): \$5,142 \$5,142
+In-state (out-of-district): \$9,601 \$9,601

 G1 PUBLIC INSTITUTIONS

-Out-of-state: \$7,092 \$7,092
+Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$14,842 \$14,842
+Tuition:

-G1 REQUIRED FEES: \$2,863 \$2,863
+G1 REQUIRED FEES:

 G1 ROOM AND BOARD:

 (on-campus)

 G1 ROOM ONLY:

-(on-campus) \$3,870 \$3,870
+(on-campus)

 G1 BOARD ONLY:

-(on-campus meal plan) \$3,200 \$3,200
+(on-campus meal plan)

-G1 Comprehensive tuition and room and d board fee (if your
+G1 Comprehensive tuition and room and

 college cannot provide separate tuiti on and room and

 board fees):

+~

 G1 Other: